 In search of novel transcription cofactors for PPARγ, we identified the nuclear protein PTIP.
 Through our research, we show the following:

-- In cells, PTIP and a novel protein PA1 are both subunits of a histone H3K4 methyltransferase complex (i.e., the MLL3/MLL4 complex) that contains H3K4 methyltransferases MLL3 and MLL4, and the JmjC domain-containing protein UTX (JBC, 2007).
-[See Research Images Fig. 1.]
+- In cells, PTIP and a novel protein PA1 are both subunits of a protein complex (i.e., the MLL3/MLL4 complex) that contains H3K4 methyltransferases MLL3 and MLL4, and the JmjC domain-containing protein UTX (JBC, 2007) [See Research Images Fig. 1.]

 - The JmjC domain-containing proteins UTX and JMJD3 are histone H3K27-specific demethylases (PNAS, 2007).
-Based on the direct physical interaction between H3K4 methyltransferases MLL3/MLL4 and H3K27 demethylase UTX, we propose that by adding an active epigenetic marker (methylation on H3K4) and removing a repressive one (methylation on H3K27), the MLL3/MLL4 complex may use two distinct histone modifying activities to activate target gene expression synergistically.
-[See Research Images Fig. 2.]
-We are investigating the roles of PTIP, PA1, and associated histone modifying enzymes in epigenetic regulation of PPARγ and adipogenesis.
+By adding an active epigenetic marker (methylation on H3K4) and removing a repressive one (methylation on H3K27), the MLL3/MLL4 complex may use two distinct histone modifying activities to activate target gene expression synergistically [See Research Images Fig. 2.]

 Epigenetic regulation of adipogenesis by histone methylation

 We use adipogenesis as a model system to study epigenetic regulation of cell differentiation.
 Through our research, we show the following: